The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 Convention no. 1

-This is the mechanical use of fixed pronouns as equivalents of English personal pronouns.
-Despite the important subtleties of usage that we noted earlier, the following pronouns are used indiscriminately in deciphering English:
+One is the mechanical use of a fixed set of pronouns as equivalents of English personal pronouns.
+Despite the subtleties of Japanese pronouns that we saw above, students use the following pronouns indiscriminately in deciphering English:

 'you' = あなた anata